splunk/public-o11y-docs/apm/apm-data-links/apm-datalinks-terraform/apm-create-data-links-terraform-file.rst

         terraform init

 #.
-Obtain the API access token from the Splunk Observability Cloud UI:
-    #.
-In Splunk Observability Cloud, select your user profile in the header.
-Then, select :guilabel:`My Profile`.
-    #.
-Select :guilabel:`Show User API Access Token`.
-Copy the API access token.

-#.
 To set your signalfx_auth_token and signalfx_api_url variables and generate a preview of the changes that Terraform will make, run:
     .. code-block:: none

-        terraform plan -var=”signalfx_auth_token=<api-access-token>” -var=”signalfx_api_url=https://api.<realm>.signalfx.com” -out=<plan-file-name>
+        terraform plan -var="signalfx_auth_token=<api-access-token>" -var="signalfx_api_url=https://api.<realm>.signalfx.com" -out=<plan-file-name>

-    - For <api-access-token>, enter the API access token you obtained in the previous step.
+    - For <api-access-token>, enter your Splunk Observability Cloud API access token.
+To obtain it, navigate to Splunk Observability and select your profile in the header.
+Select :guilabel:`My Profile`, then :guilabel:`Show User API Access Token`, and copy the API access token.
     - For <realm>, enter your Splunk Observability Cloud realm.
-To obtain your realm, navigate to the Splunk Observability Cloud user interface and view the browser URL, which is in the format api.<realm>.signalfx.com.
+To obtain your realm, navigate to Splunk Observability Cloud and select your profile in the header.
+Select :guilabel:`My Profile`, then :guilabel:`Organizations`, and copy the :guilabel:`Realm`.
     - For <plan-file-name>, enter your desired name for the plan file that Terraform will create for the changes.

 #.
 Use the output to review the changes.
 To run the changes and create a terraform.tf.state file that lists the resources that Terraform created:
     .. code-block:: none

-        terraform apply “<plan-file-name>”
+        terraform apply "<plan-file-name>"

 #.
 To verify that the global data links were successfully created, use one of the following methods:
     - View the output of the command.
 Sample output for a successful execution: ``Apply complete!
 Resources: 3 added, 0 changed, 0 destroyed``.